 This guide was designed for you to go through the discussions and activities at your own pace and you can repeat them as the school year goes on.
-Undoubtedly, you will encounter opinions which your students will give what they believe are sound reasons for drinking underage, drug use (particularly cannabis), and driving impaired.
+Undoubtedly, you will encounter discussions during which your students will give what they believe are sound reasons for drinking underage, drug use (particularly Cannabis), and driving impaired.
 We ask that you not shy away from these discussions and use this guide to encourage your students to take a look at their values, decisions, and the potential repercussions.
 This guide is not just about the facts; it's about providing young people with the tools to make sound choices when they feel under pressure.

 - Before using this guide with students, consider your own attitudes and values about this subject.
-The program will be most effective if it is non-judgmental and objective. - Understand that some grade 7 and 8 students will have little or no exposure to alcohol or cannabis consumption.
-Their naivety may make this program somewhat challenging; the teacher needs to be particularly cognisant of these students' reactions to the film. - There will be other students who have had a great deal of exposure to the concepts addressed in the films.
-They may think they know all about it.
-Try to guide their discussions to factual information as their ideas are often not accurate. - Make sessions participant-centered.
+The program will be most effective if it is non-judgmental and objective. - Make sessions participant-centered.
 Make questions and discussions relevant and meaningful to the student group in front of you.
-Ensure all students understand that every question is a good question, and every opinion is important. - Allow students plenty of time to discuss the issues. - Encourage personal goal-setting by each student. - If possible, consider outside special circumstances behind each student's behaviour such as difficulties with family, school, social groups, and personal stress.
-Their answers and reactions to the discussion questions and activities may reflect these circumstances. - Be aware of cultural/ethnic/newcomer/literacy/religious issues that could affect students' views and understanding of the message being imparted. - Be careful about how much you sway the conversation by limiting or eliminating your own point of view. - While you may be tempted to tell your own stories and experiences as a way to identify with your student group, it does not make you "cool" nor does it set the role model expected by students, from teachers.
+Every group will differ. - Allow students plenty of time to discuss the issues. - Allow them to speak freely and be open to their suggestions. - Encourage personal goal-setting by each student. - If possible, consider outside special circumstances behind each student's behaviour such as difficulties with family, school, social groups, and personal stress.
+Their answers and reactions to the guide discussions and activities may reflect these circumstances. - Be aware of cultural/ethnic/newcomer/literacy/religious issues that could affect students' views and understanding of the message being imparted. - Acknowledge the pressures today's youth feel with respect to social media and bullying - Be careful about how much you sway the conversation by limiting or eliminating your own point of view. - While you may be tempted to tell your own stories and experiences as a way to identify with your student group, it does not make you "cool" nor does it set the role model expected by students, from teachers.
 Likewise, students do not want to hear teachers pontificate.
 Allow students to guide the discussion in a way that is comfortable for them.